 - Certificates or Statements of Attainment

-4. What benefit does the system have for contractors?
+4. What benefit does the system have for Field Based Contractors?

 Registration ensures you are aligning to Zinfra’s and Jemena’s value of Health & Safety in the workforce.